New self-serve pricingLearn more

 Although we're not seeing security pitfalls from this yet (the technology is still very new), we're intrigued by the underlying trend.
 It introduces some interesting ideas around authorization and fraud detection that will only become more prevalent as the technology catches on.

-Stytch co-founders Julianna Lamb and Reed McGinley-Stempel sit in arm chairs next to Orb co-founder and CEO Alvaro Morales
+A photo of Stytch co-founders Julianna Lamb and Reed McGinley-Stempel talking with Orb co-founder and CEO Alvaro Morales

 Interested in learning more?